Good morning. I hope this missive finds you cosy.

 During the night there was a hailstorm, an auditory fright of relentless gunfire on the conservatory roof.
 So many ambulances went by: the blue lights illuminating a tangle of dreams during which most memorably I served Ste a rat pie and vomited in horror when I realised, before insisting that he wash it down with a pomegranate smoothie and calling the police to investigate what had possessed me.

 And now I am here and it is so deliciously Wintery and snuggly I really rather wish I could invite you in.
 Serve you a slice of warm banana bread straight from the oven and share secrets over our teacups.
 I wish you could smell the amber candles burning on the tray on the coffee table.
 A brass pot laden with succulents glowing next to them.
 The blind over the window pulled down so I do not have to share my hygge with the men still nipping in and out of the outdoor loo in my garden, occasionally waving to me when I stand washing dishes in lavender bubbles or popping in to say that the fuses have blown and can they do something fiddly to my fuse box so they can carry on using our electricity to build the house in the back garden.
 (I do hop they aren’t powering a generator).
-Sitting on the wet step to remove dirty boots before they trudge in barefoot and spending so many hours just standing chatting over dirty mugs of tea that is quite astonishing that the house has gone up at all.
-I think I might miss them when they have gone.
+Sitting on the wet step to remove dirty boots before they trudge in barefoot and spending so many hours just standing chatting over dirty mugs of

 I have the weekend to myself.
 Tonight Finley will be spirited away to Mark’s house and Ste went to work this morning and will not return until late tomorrow night.
 He will sleep and then return to work on Sunday morning until Monday evening.
 Thank heavens then for a promotion that means these endless exhausting shifts will be no more: for the blessing that a nine to five routine again will once again be.
 For the joy of a job that will challenge him.